Infiniti Repair in Boulder, CO by Master Mechanics. Call (303) 449-8949 to Book an Appointment. We Offer Free Initial Repair Assessments.

-Nissan conveniently dropped its Datsun brand in America two years after our owner, Bill, opened Independent Datsun here in Boulder.
-So, we updated our shop’s name, and Nissan doubled down on the styling and performance that earned the automaker a niche following in the ’70s and ’80s.
+Nissan conveniently dropped its Datsun brand in America two years after our owner, Bill Bender, opened Independent Datsun here in Boulder, CO.
+So, we updated our shop’s name to Independent Motors and Nissan doubled down on the styling and performance that earned the automaker a niche following in the ’70s and ’80s.
+And we’ve been doing Nissan Repair as needed ever since.

 The ’80s were a decade of growth for both our shop and Nissan.
-We brought on some extremely skilled master technicians, and Nissan went full-bore with its R&D unit.
+We brought on some extremely skilled master automotive technicians, and Nissan went full-bore with its R&D unit.
 The result?
-In 1989, Nissan debuted the famous R32 Skyline in Japan and its brand-new luxury marque, Infiniti, in the United States.
+In 1989, Nissan debuted the famous R32 Skyline in Japan and introduced its brand-new luxury Infiniti car brand in the United States.

 “The story of Infiniti begins with the formation of a top-secret task force within Nissan [in 1985],” the company says.
 “Its mission: to create a new performance luxury brand to compete with the big U.S. and European luxury brands in the American market.
 Our expansive vision embraces a new luxury automobile ethic that includes not just vehicles, but the entire purchase and ownership process.”